skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # Set the subscription to use
   $ az account set -s <subscription_id>

+Hint: run ``az account subscription list`` to get a list of subscription IDs under your account.

 **Verifying cloud setup**

 After configuring the desired clouds, you can optionally run :code:`sky check` to verify that credentials are correctly set up: